Tamas-Olah-Dev/VueCRUD/README.md

 The trait also provides the necessary routes.
 For those to be registered, the Modelname::setVueCRUDRoutes($subjectSlug = null, $urlBase = '/', $namePrefix = ''') method has to be called in web.php.
 The namePrefix parameter allows for defining multiple route groups to the same controller.
 We can define an admin view with full capabilities and a public view by using a different urlBase and something like 'public' as a namePrefix.
 In this case all controller methods are invoked with '_public' (so we can define an 'index_public' in the controller).
 When calling these methods, one can use the request()->merge() function to set special parameters that can be used in the model's VueCRUD methods (e.g we can merge ['publicview' => true] and check for it in shouldVueCRUDAddButtonBeDisplayed or any other display configuration method)

+##### Customizations

+Models can have row_class, row_background_color and row_color fields defined and these will be assigned to the table rows (the first as a classname, the other two as inlin style definitions).

 ### Controllers
 Generated with the other scaffolding.
 The base controllers typically need no customizations, but (as detailed in other parts of this document) there are lots of ways to expand them.